Lexicon-Team-4/Circus-restaurant/README.md

   - [x] italian,
   - [x] indian
 - [ ] think about colors for the side navigation menu
+- [ ] change fonts to Allura and Raleway.

+# DONE List

 ## **home.html**

-- [ ] Once Gayathri create events page, add one more carousel slide that will link to one of the upcomming events.
+- [x] Once Gayathri create events page, add one more carousel slide that will link to one of the upcomming events.
 - [x] On carousel slides, add links to the following pages:
   - [x] menu.html,
   - [x] events.html